 In other sites, additional baseline data were provided by partner organizations.
 For example, BASTA Austin and Open Austin provided baseline data for Travis County, TX.
 The CREATE Lab at Carnegie Mellon University provided both baseline and 2020 data for Allegheny County, PA.
 Sources for each ETS site can be found on individual site pages.
 Similar cleaning procedures, and validation where possible, was conducted on baseline data for these sites as well.

 Data about eviction cases are accessed through public-facing websites by each county or jurisdiction that we are monitoring.
 We, or our partners, query these websites each week and collect the case filings into a dataset for analysis.
 From there, we geocode the defendant/property address and add Census tract details.
 Four jurisdictions – Richmond, VA, Travis County, TX, Allegheny County, PA, and New York City, NY – only provide data on defendant zip code, not the full address.
 One site, New Orleans, LA, only has address-level data available in certain portions of the site.
-Although the data we collect is limited to information made publicly available by each jurisdiction, this approach offers an accurate method for understanding eviction case volume, and for subsequent analysis.
+The data we collect is necessarily limited to information made publicly available by each jurisdiction, but this approach offers an accurate method for understanding eviction case volume.

 Our research shows that a small set of buildings and landlords account for an outsized share of all evictions.
 To better understand how landlords have responded to the pandemic, we put together a list of the top-evicting addresses.
 We matched the addresses listed in our eviction filing court data to parcel data, which describes buildings and their owners, that we obtained from Regrid and other public sources.
 Because large apartment complexes will sometimes stretch across multiple land parcels, we consolidated adjacent parcels that had the same ownership but were not single-family residential.
 After consolidation, we merged parcel data with data containing a full list of addresses for a given area, either from OpenAddresses.io or another publicly available source.
 The merge was done first by linking data with the same address, and then by performing a spatial join.
 This produced a crosswalk of parcels to addresses in a given ETS site.